FC Ifeanyi Ubah players and coaches 'critically injured' after armed robbery attack | Goal.com

 Our players and officials were attacked by armed robbers along Kabba junction near Lokoja this afternoon on their way to Kano to honour Sunday's @LMCNPFL #MD6 fixture against Jigawa Golden Stars. pic.twitter.com/reYdN2hWvA— FC Ifeanyi Ubah (@FCIfeanyiUbah) November 29, 2019

-In a statement released by club and posted on the club proprietor’s Facebook page, the men of the underworld who shot the driver and left others injured were dressed as youth corp members.
+In a statement released by the club and posted on their Facebook page, the men of the underworld who shot the driver and left others injured were dressed as youth corp members.

 “To the glory of God, no life was lost.
 However, the driver was shot while some members of the coaching crew and players were critically injured.
 The affected persons are currently being treated and are responding to treatment.